 He gained his training at the Bartlett School of Architecture, University College Dublin and Kungliga Tekniska Hogskolan, Stockholm, Sweden.

-Since joining CTA, Sara has been the project architect for the Mountview Academy project, an Academy of Theatre Arts currently under construction in Peckham.
+Since joining CTA, Sara has been the Project Architect for the Mountview Academy project, an Academy of Theatre Arts in Peckham, which is due to open in September 2018.

 Previous to CTA, Sara has worked at Haverstock and Rivington Street Studio, and led a number of educational projects.
 Sara gained her architectural degree and diploma at the Bartlett School of Architecture.

-Outside the architecture world, Sara enjoys travelling in her Campervan.
+Outside the architecture world, Sara enjoys making furniture and travelling in her Campervan.

-Peter joined CTA in 2016 to focus on creating well crafted buildings, seeing architecture as a constant dialogue between architect, client and contractor.
-He has assisted on developing proposals for Peckham Square, Peckham Levels and a house in Tongdean.
+Peter joined CTA in May 2016 to focus on creating well-crafted buildings, seeing architecture as a constant dialogue between Architect, Client and Contractor.

 Robert joined CTA in June 2016, having previously worked as Project Architect on a variety of projects, ranging from private residential, educational extentions and refurbishment developments.
 He has a broad experience working extensively with both housing trusts and private developers on a range of large scale mixed use new build developments in the London area.